Licensing Guides

 How Much Does It Cost for Electrician Licensing in Maryland?

 Tuition and fees at some Maryland electrical technician programs can cost about $18,659 per year, with supplemental learning materials costing an additional $2,114.
-Licensing and examination application fees vary at the local level.
-The statewide master electrician exam has a $65 application fee.
+The statewide license application fees are $10 for apprentices, $15 for journeymen, and $20 for master electricians.
 Obtaining your statewide master electrician license after passing the exam costs $190.
+License renewals are $10 for apprentices, $15 for journeymen, and $25 for masters.

 The #1 newsletter for the trades.